Yellow River: In culture

-Despite the Yellow River having a central role in the development of Chinese civilization on the North China Plain, flooding and constant rerouting of the river has also caused many great disasters to populations along the river, hence it is also known as a River of disaster (灾难河).
+Despite the Yellow River having a central role in the development of Chinese civilization on the North China Plain, flooding and constant rerouting of the river has also caused great disasters to populations along the river, hence it is also known as a River of disaster (灾难河).
 The management of the Yellow River has been a great political trouble to various Chinese dynasties throughout history.